sguzunov/docs/docs/glue42-concepts/02_application-management/02_javascript/app-management-js.md

 ### Instance Events

-To monitor instance related events globally (for all instances of all applications running in [**Glue42 Enterprise**](https://glue42.com/enterprise/)) or on an application level (only instances of a specific application), use the respective methods exposed by the Application Management API.
+To monitor instance related events globally (for all instances of all applications running in [**Glue42 Enterprise**](https://glue42.com/enterprise/)) or on an application level (only instances of a specific application), use the respective methods exposed by the App Management API.

 #### Global